 - The small size of tef seeds and the tendency of tef stems towards lodging are major problems during harvests because it is difficult to use machines and manual harvesting is cumbersome.

 - Pure whitish-coloured tef fetches a higher market price.
 So producing clean/pure seed can bring farmers more income.

-- Farmers thresh tef on special flat ground called awdma which is usually plastered with cattle dung.
+- Farmers thresh tef traditionally on special flat ground called awdma which is usually plastered with cattle dung.
 The harvested tef is scattered over the awdma and cattle or pack animals are run over the harvested tef to separate the grain from the straw.
 This leads to contamination of the grain with soil and livestock waste and reduces quality.
 Winnowing tef in the wind to separate grain from chaff leads to grain loss and reduces the market value of tef.

 Where can I find other resources on this topic?

 Note: There are very few online resources on growing tef which use non-technical language.